andou/shopify-private-curl/README.md

 ```
 `-j` to pipe with jq, if installed and `-q` to specify the jq filter, when in use.

 Some scripts will need some other IDs in input.
-In any case a `-h` flag should tells you the right usage
+In any case a `-h` flag should tells you the right usage.

+In any case, a `-p` flag will not execute the curl but prints it on the screen.
+Which could be useful to make calls in other circumnstances.

 ## Shopify Documentation